bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Chronic Kidney Disease

-This condition affects the kidneys' ability to filter blood, leading to cardiovascular issues and potentially requiring interventions like dialysis or kidney transplants.
+This condition impairs the kidneys' ability to filter blood effectively, often leading to cardiovascular issues and, in severe cases, requiring dialysis or transplants.

 Chronic Lung Disease